tweedge/ru-ok/README.md

 **TCP results for non-port-80 pings prior to 2022-03-17 are invalid**: This was due to a (dumb, preventable) bug in my code, and I apologize.
 All webserver tests, which are summarized in this README and in STATUS.md, are however 100% valid.
 I wasn't doing anything with the TCP data and therefore didn't notice the inconsistent results which pointed to a bug.

+### Soft Stop

+**As of 2022-05-30, I have stopped collecting new measurements.** The reasons for this are principally:

+1. The current dataset answered questions about the development and effectiveness of Ukraine's hacktivist offensive, which was its stated original goal.
+2. The current dataset may also answer some questions about a. the impact of reduced international focus on Ukraine's DDoS-centric hacktivism (both via media cycles moving on, and to more sophisticated hacktivism leading to data breaches, etc.) or b. the reduced impact of DDoS attacks via increased Russian fortification of key websites in the past few months.
+However, *additional* data collection with this same methodology is unlikely to help better-answer these questions.

+This project will restart if these are more questions that data like this can help answer.
+I am keeping an eye on IT ARMY Telegram, as well as the various predictions of increased/decreased conflict come September, where new data could be valuable.
+While there aren't new answers I can bring to light currently, the bloody conflict in Ukraine continues, and I again encourage anyone in a position to help to please look into safe and legal options [listed here](https://www.npr.org/2022/02/25/1082992947/ukraine-support-help).

+I am extremely thankful to the people I met along the way who helped with this project, provided feedback and support, and offered to donate RIPE Atlas credits to sustain these measurements.
+In particular, thank you to [Bob Rudis](https://twitter.com/hrbrmstr) and [Kevin Beaumont](https://twitter.com/GossiTheDog) for your support and insight :)

 ## FAQ

 #### How can I help you measure this stuff?

 If you have RIPE Atlas credits, run your own analysis, do new studies, fork this hacked-together code, have fun with it!

-If you have spare RIPE Atlas credits that you don't want/need, I'd certainly appreciate any credit donation you can spare!
+If you have spare RIPE Atlas credits that you don't want/need, I'd certainly appreciate any credit donation you can spare if I restart measurements!
 Reach out to me on [Twitter](https://twitter.com/_tweedge) or [Reddit](https://www.reddit.com/user/tweedge) if that's the case and I'll send you my RIPE Atlas email.

 #### How can I get involved in other ways?